Can one hear the shape of a target zone?: Spectral gap, target zone feasibility, regime shifts and numerical simulations

 While for the exact solution we should have $X(T, f) = X_S(f) $, one sees immediately that $ X(T-t, f)= X_S(f) + X^{*}(T-t ,f) $ with $X^{*}(T-t ,f) $ given by Eq.\eqref{EQTRANSIENT} nearly matches the exact solution, provided we have an horizon interval $T\gtrsim t_{\rm relax} $ where $t _{\rm relax}:= \left( \Omega^{2}_{1} + \rho\right)^{-1}$ is the characteristic relaxation time of the exchange rate process.
 This provides a validity range for the non-stationary dynamics given by the expansion Eq.(\ref{EQTRANSIENT}).

-Hence, at time $t=0$, the required initial probability $X_S(f) $ law is reached only for a large enough time horizon $T \gtrsim t_{\rm relax}$.
+Hence, at time $t=0$, the required initial probability law $X_S(f) $ is reached only for a large enough time horizon $T \gtrsim t_{\rm relax}$.
 This now enables us to link the non-stationary dynamics of $X^*(t,f)$ to the \textbf{feasibility} of the target zone: the relaxation time $\tau_{\rm relax}$ determines the \emph{minimum time interval} for which a feasible target zone may be maintained.
 The larger $\beta$ (the risk of the fundamental, stemming from larger shifts in agents' risk aversion), the greater is the tendency of the fundamental to escape from its mean; the authorities need therefore to maintain the target zone for a longer minimum duration.
 An increase in risk, for a given $\bar{f}$, implies that the target zone would have to be set for a longer horizon $T$ to be feasible.
 Alternatively, for a given risk $\beta$, an increase of the target zone width $\overline{f}$, requires a longer minimal $T$ implementation to ensure the overall feasibility of the policy.
 In other words, the central bank has to impose that the time horizon $T$ is at least as large as the relaxation time $ t_{{\rm relax}}$.

 An intuitive interpretation of the relaxation time in this framework is to understand $t_{relax}$ as the characteristic elapsed time required to ``feel'' the first effects of the home central bank's actions aimed at reducing fluctuations of the exchange rate, compared to a free float.
 The bank's actions may be then viewed as a \emph{de facto} reduction of the target zone band over time, whilst the \emph{de jure} band remains unchanged.
-A possible implication would be that $t_{relax}$ would be the minimum time for agents to update their priors accurately, generating self-fulfilling expectations that create the honeymoon effect.
+Furthermore, $t_{relax}$ can be interpreted as be the minimum time for agents to update their priors accurately, generating self-fulfilling expectations that create the honeymoon effect.

 The inverse of the relaxation time is determined by the \textbf{spectral gap}, which is the distance between 0 and the smallest eigenvalue.
 We therefore have the relationship $(t_{{\rm relax}})^{-1} = (\Omega^{2}_1 + \rho)$.
 The spectral gap controls the asymptotic time behaviour of the expansion given by \eqref{EQTRANSIENT}, and it is continuously dependent on risk $\beta$ and band $\bar{f}$.
 This relationship is illustrated in Figure \ref{trelax}.